5 Ways To Check WordPress Version of ANY Website

-As with any program or software, it’s important to use the latest version of WordPress so that you can keep your site secure.
+As with any program or software, it’s important to use the latest version of WordPress.
+This will make your website more secure and better suited for your visitors.

 So, if you ever asked yourself “what version of WordPress do I have?”, you're not alone and there are many ways of finding it out.

-Here are my top five methods to check WordPress version:
+Here are my top six methods to check your WordPress version:

 - Check in the website’s HTML meta tag (if you can't access admin area)